 holiday was a trip back to Sydney to meet family and friends when she was four months old.
 Sydney is a fantastic place for babies because the city is just so kid-friendly in general.
 It’s really easy to drive around Sydney and large strollers are the norm everywhere you go!
 We spent a lot of time at beaches like Balmoral, where this photo was taken, where the gentle waves and fantastic facilities make it a family-favourite among locals as well as visitors.
 The weather in Sydney is also great for most of the year, so it’s very pleasant to get outside with kids almost year-round.

-Italy by Hayley’s Little Things
+Italy with a baby by Hayley’s Little Things

 Age: 14 months